allebb/conductor/README.md

 ```

 Then you can edit the configuration file (to set the correct backend proxy target port) by running ``conductor edit {app name}``.

+Proxy applications do not ask for a hosted directory because the virtual host serves from the application root.
+Conductor will also create custom ``.502.html``, ``.503.html``, and ``.504.html`` pages in ``/var/conductor/applications/{app name}/`` and configure Nginx to show them if the backend application is unreachable.

+For non-proxy applications, Conductor creates a ``conductor.html`` placeholder page in the application's document root and adds it as the last index file.
+This confirms that the virtual host is ready; you can safely delete ``conductor.html`` after (or before) deploying your own site or application.

 This command will prompt you for the 'FQDN' (or you can add multiple addresses of which the Virtualhost will serve requests for, these should be separated by spaces!).
 After entering the FQDN(s) for the new application you will then be asked for your application's environment type (this basically sets the ``APP_ENV`` environment variable for Nginx of which can then be used by your PHP application like so ``$_SERVER['APP_ENV']``), if your application requires a MySQL database and as you would expect if you decide you do need a MySQL database Conductor will automatically create a database and MySQL user with permissions to only that database (to keep things secure!).
 The last part of the deployment you are asked how you would like to deploy your application, you have three options of which are as follows:-